sonata-project/SonataAdminBundle/docs/getting_started/installation.rst

 .. note::

-    If a bundle is already registered somewhere in your ``AppKernel.php``, you should not register it again.
+    If a bundle is already registered, you should not register it again.

 .. note::